 The fourth museum mentioned by the report is the Luxor Museum, which is located along the Nile River next to the Luxor Temple.
 The museum displays a life-size statue of Amenhotep III and an attempt to rebuild the magnificent temple of Akhenaten and the mummies of the pharaohs Ramses I and Ahmose I.

-The report also referred to the Museum of Islamic Art, explaining that it contains the world's largest collection of antiques and Islamic art from all over the Islamic world.
+The report also referred to the Museum of Islamic Art, explaining that it contains the world's largest collection of antiquities and Islamic art from all over the Islamic world.
 The museum displays a silk and silver horse saddle dating back to the Ottoman Empire, a copper table from Egypt during the Mamluk era, and unique copies of the Qur'an.
 It is home to more than 100,000 artifacts in wood, textile, metal and ceramics.